arkokoley/sani/README.markdown

 Sani is Jekyll blogging at its finest.

 Sani sports a clean responsive theme written in semantic HTML5, focused on readability and friendliness toward mobile devices.
 Code blogging is easy and beautiful.
 Embed code (with Solarized styling) in your posts from gists, jsFiddle or from your filesystem.
 Third party integration is simple with built-in support for Twitter, Pinboard, Delicious, GitHub Repositories, Disqus Comments and Google Analytics.
 It's easy to use.
 A collection of rake tasks simplifies development and makes deploying a cinch.
 Ships with great plug-ins some original and others from the Jekyll community — tested and improved.

-Documentation
+# Documentation

-Check out Sani.org for guides and documentation.
+Nothing yet.
+I'm trying my best to complete the documentation.
+Till then refer to this post: http://arkokoley.github.com/blog/2012/11/26/presenting-sani/

-Contributing
+# Contributing

 We love to see people contributing to Sani, whether it's a bug report, feature suggestion or a pull request.
 At the moment, we try to keep the core slick and lean, focusing on basic blogging needs, so some of your suggestions might not find their way into Sani.
 For those ideas, we started a list of 3rd party plug-ins, where you can link your own Sani plug-in repositories.
 For the future, we're thinking about ways to easier add them them into our main releases.

-License
+# License

 (The MIT License)